CULTURE

 HOME LIFE

-Years ago, members of the Cayuga Nation lived in dwellings called "longhouses".
+Years ago, citizens of the Cayuga Nation lived in dwellings called "longhouses".
 The frame of a longhouse was made of upright logs and cross poles, and then covered with the bark of an elm tree.
 Several families shared a longhouse, each having space for a cooking and heating fire.
 The longhouse roof was built with several large openings to allow smoke from the fires to escape.

-Years ago, members of the Cayuga Nation lived in dwellings called "longhouses".
+Years ago, citizens of the Cayuga Nation lived in dwellings called "longhouses".
 The frame of a longhouse was made of upright logs and cross poles, and then covered with the bark of an elm tree.
 Several families shared a longhouse, each having space for a cooking and heating fire.
 The longhouse roof was built with several large openings to allow smoke from the fires to escape.

 APPEARANCE

-Living off what was available in their natural surroundings, the Haudenosaunee made clothing from woven natural fibers, hides from elk or deer, and furs from woodland animals like rabbits or bears.
+Living off what was available in their natural surroundings, the Haudenosaunee made clothing from woven natural fibers, hides from elk or deer, and furs from woodland animals like rabbits and bears.
 Corn husks were sometimes used to make moccasins.

-Living off what was available in their natural surroundings, the Haudenosaunee made clothing from woven natural fibers, hides from elk or deer, and furs from woodland animals like rabbits or bears.
+Living off what was available in their natural surroundings, the Haudenosaunee made clothing from woven natural fibers, hides from elk or deer, and furs from woodland animals like rabbits and bears.
 Corn husks were sometimes used to make moccasins.

 SPORTS